Vegetable Garden Plans

 A vertical wall garden can add creativity and appeal to your vegetable garden.
 They can add life to a blank wall or a boring fence.
 Vertical or wall planters are also great at increasing the greenery in urbanized areas or urban homes.

 This is a great way to infuse nature and relaxation into a homeowner’s busy and modern lifestyle and setting.
 As for space, you can’t go wrong as these are great at maximizing your vegetable garden space.
 You plant upwards , meaning you consume one small plot and build your vegetable garden by adding more levels.
-A vertical garden makes for great organization too and helps you plant more vegetables without cluttering the look of your vegetable garden.
+A vertical garden makes for great organization too and helps you plant more vegetables without cluttering the look of your vegetable garden layout plan.

 Did you know that a vertical wall garden can save you dollars on utility bills?